Ishod Wair

-Career
+Early life and education

 Wair was raised in Bordentown, New Jersey, where he began skateboarding at the age of nine.
 Over the next few years he began to consolidate other activities such as basketball in favor of focusing solely on his skateboarding career.
 Wair left high school before graduating in order to focus on his skateboarding career.

 In 2009, Wair, then 18, attended the Tampa Am, an amateur skateboarding contest held in Tampa, Florida, placing 18th out of 36 skaters who qualified for the semi-finals.
 Despite not qualifying for the finals, the Tampa Am catalyzed his career in part due to his handing out promotional DVDs to potential sponsors.

+Career

 Following the Tampa Am, Real Skateboards began providing free skateboards to Wair for over a year, eventually officially adding him to their amateur team.
 Real Skateboards turned Wair pro in 2011.
 In 2013, Thrasher named Wair their Skater of the Year after he released four video parts.
 In 2015, he made his first appearance at a Super Crown event, finishing second – beating out competition that included some of the top-ranked professionals in the industry.
 In 2016, he released his own signature shoe with Nike, the SB Dunk Low Pro "Ishod Wair".
 He has since released more signature SB Dunks.
 In early 2022, Nike released a unique signature shoe for Wair, the Nike SB Ishod Wair.